andreacaron/swdevel-lab-hfarm/README.md

   - Expected Outcome: Verifies responsiveness and efficiency under increased simulated load, maintaining acceptable response times for B&B queries.

-**Usage**
-To utilize this functionality, follow these steps:
-1. Ensure that the CSV file ("dove-alloggiare.csv") is located in the specified path in the code.
-2. Access the "/essential_services_periphery" endpoint, providing appropriate query parameters for amenity-based filtering.
-3. Utilize the provided unit tests to verify the correct functioning of the filtering feature across various scenarios.

 ## FRONTEND OVERVIEW

 The frontend module delivers an immaculate user interface, meticulously crafted to facilitate seamless interaction with the application.

 The frontend is implemented using Flask and includes HTML, WTForms, and CSS components.
-The `search.html` template and the Flask routing in `main.py` deliver an engaging and functional user experience.
+The `extras.html` template and the Flask routing in `main.py` deliver an engaging and functional user experience.
-The `search.html` template provides a user-friendly form allowing users to specify amenities and view meticulously filtered results.
+The `extras.html` template provides a user-friendly form allowing users to specify amenities and view meticulously filtered results.
 This form is powered by Flask-WTF and interacts with the backend.
-The Flask application (segment from `main.py`) includes routes (`/search`, `/display_results`) to handle form submissions and display results.
+The Flask application (segment from `main.py`) includes routes (`/extras`, `/display_results`) to handle form submissions and display results.
 These routes communicate with the FastAPI backend (`essential_services_periphery` endpoint) to retrieve and display filtered BED AND BREAKFAST information.

-**Usage**
-To integrate the frontend with the backend for filtered bed and breakfast searches:
-1. Ensure Flask Backend Accessibility: Verify the operational status and accessibility of the Flask backend.
-2. Update FastAPI Backend URL: Modify the `FASTAPI_BACKEND_HOST` variable to correspond with the appropriate FastAPI backend URL.
-3. Implement Frontend Code: Integrate the provided frontend code into your web application.
-4. Develop HTML Template: Create an HTML template (e.g., "search.html") to showcase the search form and display the filtered results.
-5. Customize Form Fields and Design: Tailor the form fields and design elements to align with your application's specific requirements and visual aesthetics.

 # FEATURE 4 "WELLNESS EXPLORER"